simp/pupmod-simp-simp_ds389/README.md

 If you find any issues, submit them to our [bug tracker](https://simp-project.atlassian.net/).

-**FIXME:** Ensure the *This is a SIMP module* section is correct and complete, then remove this line!

 This module is optimally designed for use within a larger SIMP ecosystem, but it can be used independently: